-Landscape and visual monitoring and site audits were carried out on 9th and 22nd August 2006.
+Landscape and visual monitoring and site audits were carried out on 6th and 20th September 2006.
 Vegetation clearance and site formation was being carried out.
-Some of the dead temporary hydroseeding works near site office have been replaced.
-More trees such as T933 and T934 were found damaged at the administration building area.
-Construction materials are recorded at tree bases and trees are not properly protected.
-No new trees were transplanted during the reporting month.
-All transplanted trees are in fair condition.
-Mal-pruning of transplanted trees had not been rectified.
-A statement on the cause for the death of tree T925 recorded in the last report is still outstanding.
-Dead hydroseeding grass recorded in last report has been re-hydroseeded.
+The Contractor shall take measures to improve the condition of damaged trees.
+Damaged trees next to administration building were still unprotected after being damaged by the adjacent construction activities.
+Tree T1014 was transplanted in this month and is in fair condition.
+All other transplanted trees are in fair condition.
+Mal-pruning of transplanted trees has not been rectified.
+Construction material was still stockpiled within tree protection zones.
+A statement on the cause of death of tree T925 recorded is still outstanding.